 Of the total number of patients in the RECORD 1-3 clinical studies evaluating XARELTO, about 54% were 65 years and over, while about 15% were >75 years.
 In ROCKET AF, approximately 77% were 65 years and over and about 38% were >75 years.
 In the EINSTEIN DVT, PE and Extension clinical studies approximately 37% were 65 years and over and about 16% were >75 years.
 In EINSTEIN CHOICE, approximately 39% were 65 years and over and about 12% were >75 years.
+In the COMPASS study, approximately 76% were 65 years and over and about 17% were >75 years.
 In clinical trials the efficacy of XARELTO in the elderly (65 years or older) was similar to that seen in patients younger than 65 years.
 Both thrombotic and bleeding event rates were higher in these older patients, but the risk-benefit profile was favorable in all age groups [see Clinical Pharmacology (12.3) and Clinical Studies (14)].